metafizzy/fizzy.school/content/hash-maps.md

 ---
 title: Hash maps
+description: Look out for long, repetitive conditionals checking over the same value.
+Resolve by using a hash map.
+Set data in an list-like object and access values with variables.
 layout: lesson
 problemText: Long, repetitive conditionals checking over the same value.
 solutionText: Using a hash map.
 Set data in an list-like object and access values with variables.